-Checking an Unconscious Victims
+Checking an Unconscious Victim

 - 1) Tap and shout to see if the person responds.
-If no response - - 2) Look, listen and feel for breathing for about 5 seconds. - 3) If there is no response, position victim on back, while supporting head and neck.
+If no response - - 2) Look, listen and feel for breathing for about 5 seconds. - Are you ok? - 3) If there is no response, position victim on back, while supporting head and neck.